-Summary: A necessity, subfloor is the flat surface on which all other layers rest.
+- Subfloor is the thick flat surface on which all other layers rest.

 - Subfloor is the bottom-most layer and it rests on the joists.

 Typically made of plywood or OSB and ranging in thickness from 19/32" to 1 1/8" thick, subfloor is truly structural, second only to joists in this respect.